Armed 'boogaloo' activists converge on Raleigh, flouting state law | The NC Triad's altweekly

 The organizers and participants in today’s actions are well aware that they are violating the law and that they’re daring the police to take enforcement action.

-A Facebook user named “Pat Riot,” who identified himself as the president of the Johnston County chapter of Reopen NC, posted on the Reopen Wake County Facebook page, saying he was authorized to share a statement on behalf of “Blue Igloo.”
+Johnston County Reopen President Stephen Wagner, using the name “Pat Riot,” posted on the Reopen Wake County Facebook page, saying he was authorized to share a statement on behalf of “Blue Igloo.”

 He admonished fellow activists: “If for any reason you plan on joining us, I encourage you to leave any and all #reopen paraphernalia at home, so as not to put any more bad PR on the group than we currently have had here recently.
 While I believe that Blue Igloo are well within their constitutional rights to do this, and while I do believe their multiple statements about having peaceful intentions, I can guarantee you that the more liberal news outlets will spin this in a negative manner.”